 1) First version of the 35A caliber, with a hybrid integrated circuit and a quartz crystal frequency of 8,192 Hz.
 This is the caliber that was originally fitted into the gold cased Quartz-Astron.

-3) The third version of the 35A caliber had a CMOS integrated circuit, this time probably entirely developed by Seiko.
-The screw that you can see, absent from previous models, was used to regulate a trimmer condenser.
+The screw that you can see, absent from the previous ICs, is used to regulate a trimmer condenser.
 In this version only two connections were used between the integrated circuit and the quartz oscillator.

 Table of technical specifications: